 When evaluating a vehicle's side impact crashworthiness, the Insurance Institute for Highway Safety (IIHS) examines and rates three components: driver and passenger injury measures, head protection, and structural performance.
 This protocol describes our ratings criteria for each of these components.
-It also describes how we determine a vehicle's overall side rating, which is based on a vehicles' three component ratings and our weighting principles.
+It also describes how we determine a vehicle's overall side rating, which is based on a vehicle's three component ratings and our weighting principles.

-Other supporting documents for our side impact crash test are available from the Technical Protocols section of the IIHS website.
+Other supporting documents for our side impact crash test are available from the Test protocols and technical information section of the IIHS website.